joceqo/exercisms/README.md

 # Exercim

-You can find the exercises on [exercism.io](https://exercism.io/my/tracks) i find it very useful to learn new languages because you can compare it with others languages you know.
+You can find the exercises on [exercism.io](https://exercism.io/my/tracks) I find it very useful to learn new languages because you can compare them with other languages you know.

 ![Exercism](./exercism_img.png)

-## How to run program
+## How to run the program

 ### C#
 `dotnet run filename`